What Is Cloud Optimization?

 Operating in the cloud can make it difficult to accurately identify security vulnerabilities and implement the appropriate security measures to mitigate them.
 You can handle this challenge by achieving centralized visibility and leveraging tools that provide actionable security insights.

-Prefer a tool with dedicated security measures that can address the most common, severe threats you expect your cloud systems to face.
-Ensure the technology provides both preventive and reactive measures:
+A tool with dedicated security measures can address the most common, severe threats you expect your cloud systems to face.
+Ensure the technology provides both preventive and reactive measures, such as:

 - Pre-event awareness – involves assessing risks and implementing the appropriate safeguards before events occur.
 Notable pre-event safeguards include container visibility, VPNs, and virtual machine (VM) encryption.